-DEDICATION OF SYSTEM IMPROVEMENTS - 11-36a-304(2)(f)
+DEDICATION OF SYSTEM IMPROVEMENTS - 11-36A-304(2)(F)

 Developer exactions are not the same as grants.
-If a developer constructs a system improvement or dedicates land for a system improvement identified in the IFFP or dedicates a public facility that is recognized to reduce the need for a system improvement, the developer may be entitled to an appropriate credit against that particular developer's impact fee liability or a proportionate reimbursement.
+As identified in the IFFP, if a developer constructs a system improvement or dedicates land for a system improvement identified in the IFFP, or dedicates a public facility that is recognized to reduce the need for a system improvement, the developer may be entitled to an appropriate credit against that particular developer's impact fee liability or a proportionate reimbursement.